 South Shore Community Centre

-The Study currently underway encompasses the entire length of Barrie’s waterfront, starting from Johnson’s Beach and the easterly limits of the North Shore Trail at Penetanguishene Road, including the westerly, southerly and easterly surroundings of Kempenfelt Bay and the City of Barrie marina, all the way to Wilkin’s Beach near the City’s easterly boundary with the Town of Innisfil.
+The Waterfront and Marina Strategic Plan encompasses the entire length of Barrie’s waterfront, starting from Johnson’s Beach and the easterly limits of the North Shore Trail at Penetanguishene Road, including the westerly, southerly and easterly surroundings of Kempenfelt Bay and the City of Barrie marina, all the way to Wilkin’s Beach near the City’s easterly boundary with the Town of Innisfil.

 Despite its established popularity, there is still room for improvement as our community grows.
 Quite simply, the demand for use of the waterfront is expected to increase significantly over the next 20 years.
 It will need to be managed carefully to ensure the existing high quality experience is maintained and that its natural functions are protected in consideration of its other functions as a recreational resource to the local and regional community, an economic development generator and tourist attraction, and its cultural functions as the host of numerous events and festivals.